One person dead, four injured in shooting in Boynton Beach

 "My prayers go out to the families of the victims," Police Chief Michael G. Gregory said in a statement.
 "This senseless violence will not be accepted in our community.
 We ask the public to help with information to bring the perpetrators to justice."

-Two hours earlier, one adult man was inured in a shooting at a residence in West Palm Beach that police said was not a random act of violence.
+Two hours earlier, a man was injured in a shooting at a residence in West Palm Beach that police said was not a random act of violence.

 Scripps Only Content 2020